TeamDev-IP/JxBrowser-Gallery/compose/screen-share/README.md

 ## Summary

+### Problem

-Remote screen sharing is used in various applications and services, from web conferencing to remote access applications.
-For example, it allows team members to share screens in virtual meetings and enables technical support specialists to efficiently assist clients by directly viewing and guiding them.
-Third-party apps like TeamViewer facilitate this.
-But what if you need screen sharing capabilities directly in your Java application?
+Screen sharing is an essential tool used in many applications and services, from web conferencing to remote support.
+It helps team members collaborate in virtual meetings and allows technical support specialists to assist clients more effectively by seeing their screens directly.
+While third-party apps like TeamViewer or Google Meet offer screen sharing, what if you need this feature directly in your Java application?

-Developing an in-house screen sharing functionality in a desktop app requires a lot of resources.
-Dealing with complicated network protocols and optimizations of UI to render a video stream may be challenging in terms of time and budged.

-Fortunately, we can build a screen sharing application much easier with WebRTC.
+Building screen sharing from scratch in a desktop app can be resource-intensive.
+You have to handle complex network protocols and optimize the user interface to stream video, which can be both time-consuming and expensive.

+### Solution

+Luckily, there's an easier way to implement screen sharing using WebRTC.
-It enables peer-to-peer audio, video, and data sharing, providing high-quality communication between browser without the need for plugins or external apps.
-But Java doesn't naturally support WebRTC.
-This is where JxBrowser comes into the picture.
-JxBrowser is a library that allows seamless integration of web technologies into a Java Application, including WebRTC.
-This project leverages JxBrowser to integrate WebRTC and provide a screen-sharing feature within the Java desktop application.
+It enables peer-to-peer audio, video, and data sharing, providing high-quality communication between browsers.
+However, Java doesn't naturally support WebRTC, and that's where JxBrowser comes in.
+JxBrowser is a library that allows you to integrate web technologies, including WebRTC, into a Java application.

-Employing JxBrowser & WebRTC provides the following benefits:
+This project uses JxBrowser to add WebRTC screen-sharing capabilities to a Java desktop app.

+Using JxBrowser and WebRTC in a desktop app has several advantages:

-1. Cross-Platform Compatibility: JxBrowser is designed to work seamlessly across Windows, macOS, and Linux.
+1. JxBrowser works smoothly on Windows, macOS, and Linux.
-2. Reliability and Stability: By leveraging JxBrowser's underlying Chromium engine for WebRTC, you can benefit from the reliability and stability of Chromium, reducing the likelihood of compatibility issues and bugs in your screen sharing feature.
-3. APIs and Libraries: WebRTC provides a comprehensive set of APIs and libraries that simplify the implementation of screen sharing, reducing development time.
+2. It uses the reliable Chromium engine, minimizing compatibility issues and bugs.
+3. The web world offers various WebRTC libraries, reducing development time.
-4. Optimized Streaming: WebRTC is optimized for low-latency and high-quality real-time communication.
-It leverages various codecs and adaptive bitrate technologies to ensure smooth and efficient screen sharing.
+4. WebRTC is designed for low-latency real-time communication, ensuring smooth video streaming with advanced codecs and adaptive bitrate technologies.
-5. Encryption: WebRTC provides end-to-end encryption for all media streams, ensuring that the screen sharing content is secure and protected from eavesdropping.
+5. All media streams are end-to-end encrypted, keeping your screen-sharing sessions secure and private.

 ## Project structure